-Associate Professor, School of Critical Studies
+Associate Professor, Critical Studies

 PHD, Temple University MA, Temple University BFA, The University of the Arts

 Christa DiMarco is an associate professor in the School of Critical Studies where she teaches art history and interdisciplinary humanities courses.

 Her current research project explores Vincent van Gogh’s two-year stay in Montmartre, where he lived before heading to Arles.
 Her interests include urban planning, the rise of socialism, and commodities that indicate a class divide, like food, glass, and gas.
 This research has led her to consider the visual representation of revolutionary figures such as Louise Michel.

 She is the recipient of a research fellowship at the W.T.
 Bandy Center for Baudelaire and Modern French Studies at Vanderbilt University, The President’s Fund for Excellence at UArts, and The Faculty Academic Development Fund also at UArts.